-Are you looking to find out more about FairPlay Government Sport Vouchers?
+Are you looking to find out more about FairPlay Government Sports Vouchers?
+We know that right now family finances are being stretched and this scheme is here to help!

-Thousands of young Queenslanders are about to kickstart 2021 by lining-up for their favourite sport or activity with round four of the State Government’s FairPlay vouchers now open.
+Thousands of young Queenslanders can kickstart their favourite sport or activity as the State Government’s FairPlay vouchers has launched!

 Parents, carers or guardians can apply for a voucher valued up to $150 for their child/young person.
 These vouchers can be used towards the cost of membership, registration and/or participation fees for eligible activities with registered physical activity providers.
 There is a limit of 1 voucher per child per calendar year.